How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 The engagement charter was narrow on purpose.
 Keep Adobe Commerce on the B2B side because the account hierarchy and quote workflow were not worth re-platforming.
 Move the DTC storefront to a headless Next.js head against the existing Adobe backend so the brand could iterate without dragging the B2B catalog.
 Replace the CSV chain with event-driven sync into NetSuite.
 Rebuild the punchout connector as a documented, source-controlled service.
 Stand up a unified PIM (Akeneo) so SKU attributes, contract pricing tiers, and channel availability lived in one place.
 Bring the storefront LCP back under 2.5 seconds on real-user traffic.
 Stand a written peak-season runbook up before Q4.

 We placed a six-person pod alongside the existing internal team of three engineers: an eCommerce tech lead, two senior storefront engineers (one Next.js, one Hydrogen-experienced for the cross-pollination), one senior commerce backend engineer on the Adobe side, one integration engineer on NetSuite and the punchout rebuild, and one QA automation engineer, with a fractional CRO and UX engineer on the DTC funnel work.
-Sprint zero shipped observability into the storefront and the Adobe backend, RED metrics per surface, real-user CWV on every page template, and a draft of the peak-season runbook.
+Sprint zero shipped observability into the storefront and the Adobe backend, RED metrics per surface, real-user CWV (including INP) on every page template, and a draft of the peak-season runbook.
 Sprints one through four shipped the headless DTC storefront in shadow and ran 50% of organic DTC traffic through it for the last sprint of the four.
 Sprints five through eight rebuilt the punchout connector and migrated the largest five corporate accounts to it.
 Sprints nine through twelve replaced the CSV chain with event-driven sync into NetSuite.
 Sprints thirteen and fourteen ran the peak-season dress rehearsals.

 Headline numbers across the first fourteen sprints: PDP p95 5.2s → 1.1s; DTC checkout abandonment 71% → 49%; CWV LCP on the DTC storefront 4.8s → 1.8s on real-user data; B2B punchout connector deployment time per new corporate account 3 weeks → 4 days; ERP sync lag from a price change in NetSuite to a visible price on the storefront 4 hours → 6 minutes; Black Friday peak throughput 3x the prior year on the same infrastructure footprint without a scale-up incident; DTC conversion uplift +18% over the eight weeks after the headless storefront went current.
 Engagement cost ~USD 38K/month for the six-person pod across the fourteen sprints, with the CRO engineer on a fractional retainer; the internal team stayed and shipped Adobe-side feature work throughout.
 Nobody was replaced.